Creole Shrimp and Grits

-The next step is to cook the bacon in a skillet until crisp.
+Start by cooking the bacon in a skillet until crisp.
 Crumble the bacon and set it aside.
 Drain all but 1-2 tbsp of fat from the bacon.
 Return the reserved bacon fat to the skillet over medium to low heat.
-Add the creole seasoned shrimp and sear on both sides.
+Season the shrimp then sear on both sides in the bacon fat.
 Set the cooked shrimp in a dish.

 Lower the heat and add the butter followed by the garlic.
 When the butter is melted add the celery, red and green peppers, and onion.
 Let them sauté until softened.
 Then add in the tomato paste and remaining seasoning.
 Stir to coat.

 Pour in the white wine or stock.
 Let it simmer for 2-3 minutes then return the shrimp.
-Coat the shrimp in the sauce and turn off the flame.
+Coat the shrimp in the sauce and finish with lemon juice.
+Remove the heat and set aside.

-- 1 1/2 lb shrimp peeled and deveined
+- 1 1/2 lb large shrimp peeled and deveined

 - 4 tbsp tomato paste